Scarce Workers, High Wages?: Heterogeneous Effects

 The dashed line depicts the tightness elasticities for different firm-level wage decile groups.
 The pattern largely resembles the pattern from the wage distribution of workers: An increase in labor market tightness by 100 percent raises average wages of firms in the lowest decile group by roughly 6 percent.
-The effect stays significantly positive in the second, third, and fourth decile group of firms, but turns insignificant in the middle of the wage distribution of firms.
+The effect stays significantly positive in the second, third, and fourth decile group of firms but turns insignificant in the middle of the wage distribution of firms.
 Unlike for workers, we observe a slightly positive effect in the top three decile groups of firms.

 Taken together, the positive wage effects at the bottom of workers' wage distribution point towards an inequality-reducing effect of the rise in labor market tightness.
 During our period of analysis between 2012 and 2022, real wage dispersion declined by 24.0 percent (when comparing average wages in the highest decile group with average wages in the lowest decile group, see Appendix Figure~\ref{fig:wage_growth_by_decile}).
+In order to determine what proportion of the decline in wage dispersion can be attributed to the increase in tightness, we calculate the development of wage dispersion at constant tightness.
+For each decile group, the counterfactual is calculated by subtracting the product of the wage elasticity with respect to tightness and the observed tightness increase.
 Of these 24.0 percent, about 12.2 percentage points can be ascribed to the increased tightness (see Appendix Figure~\ref{fig:wage_growth_by_decile_counterfactual}).
 Our finding that primarily low-paying firms raised wages in response to rising tightness shows that the reduction in wage inequality might be driven by wage increases between (rather than within) firms.
 Overall, our results along the wage distribution lend credence to the notion that higher tightness improved the bargaining power of workers, raising marked-down wages in the subgroup of firms with wage-setting power but less so in the subgroup of firms that pay competitively.

 \paragraph{Firm-Level Wage Setting.}

 Our finding that primarily low-paying firms raised wages in response to tightness prompts the question of the role of firms in the wage-setting process.
 Firms explain a large share of the total variation in wages, as they pay a firm-specific premium through rent sharing \citep{VanReenen1996} or a match-specific premium \citep{Abowd1999,Card2013}.
 In addition, firm-level institutions, such as collective bargaining, are reducing wage dispersion \citep{Freeman1982}, in particular within firms.
 From our analysis of effects along the wage distribution, we observe pronounced wage increases in low-paying firms, but it remains open whether these firms differentiate between different occupational groups within the same workplace when setting wages.
 This culminates in the question of whether firms only raise wages in response to an increasing tightness of a certain occupational group or whether they pay all employees a raise, even if the occupation of the person in question has not experienced an increase in tightness but tightness of co-workers.